 Ulcerative colitis, a type of inflammatory bowel disease, is characterized by inflammation and ulceration of the colon and rectum, and causes abdominal pain, bleeding, and diarrhea.
 Our focus on this indication is based on clinical data showing that EPA reduces relapse rates in ulcerative colitis patients who have been in stable remission but are at increased risk of relapse.

 TP-252 for treatment of familial adenomatous polyposis (FAP)

 In addition, we are developing TP-252 for treatment of familial adenomatous polyposis (FAP), a rare genetic disease that causes proliferation of colon polyps in teenagers.

 This disease is usually treated with prophylactic colectomy, typically before age 20, to reduce the risk of colorectal cancer.
 There are currently no drugs approved for the treatment of FAP.
 While surgery is necessary for long-term survival, it causes significant co-morbidities and psycho-social issues affecting the health and quality of life of adolescent FAP patients.

 EPA-FFA, the active ingredient in TP-252, has been shown clinically to control increases in colorectal polyp burden in FAP patients.
-TP-252 is designed to provide continuous management of polyp burden as an adjuvant to endoscopic surveillance.
-Improved management of disease progression may enable young FAP patients to delay surgery until they are better situated in life to handle the physical effects and emotional burden of colectomy.
+TP-252 is designed to provide continuous management of polyp burden in conjunction with endoscopic surveillance.
+Improved management of disease progression may enable young FAP patients to delay surgery until they are better situated in life to handle the traumatic physical effects and emotional burden of colectomy.